 You also may be referred to an endocrinologist, a doctor who specializes in diseases of the endocrine glands and the hormones that those glands produce.

 Treatment for a pituitary adenoma depends on what hormones the tumor is secreting.
-Several treatments may be used together to provide the best care for the patient.
+Several treatments, including surgery, may be used together to provide the best care for the patient.

 Endoscopic Endonasal Approach (EEA)For most patients, the best treatment is to remove the pituitary tumor.
 At UPMC, the preferred method for this surgery is the Endoscopic Endonasal Approach (EEA).
 This approach allows surgeons to see the pituitary gland well without making an open incision.

-During the EEA procedure, The pituitary tumor is removed through the nose and nasal cavities, and recovery time is faster than with a traditional approach.
+During the EEA surgical procedure, the pituitary tumor is removed through the nose and nasal cavities, and recovery time is faster than with a traditional approach.
 The remaining pituitary gland is explored carefully to check for other lesions, and all abnormal tissue is removed.